Reflections

 The downside of being significant to – and dependent on – others is that the inner pressure of expectation also rises sharply.
 One does not want to fail, but also does not have full control!

-Having a lot on your plate
+Having too much on your plate

 In addition, electronic communication tools – e-mail, internet, mobile phone and laptop have become a matter of course in everyday life.
-These aids increase our efficiency, but also make it harder to retire, finish, or complete.
+These aids increase our efficiency, but also make it harder to withdraw, finish, or complete.
 We experience many daily disruptions in our work actions, which increases the internal pressure.

 Leadership of own life